Musi13/jellyfin-plugin-streamlink/README.md

          var supportsTunerCount = "m3u" === value;
          var supportsUserAgent = "m3u" === value;
 ```
 This is to fix the LiveTV Tuner settings, so you can actually configure the plugin.
+Note that updating Jellyfin will undo these changes, but the settings will be retained; you don't have to redo this unless you want to change the settings again.

 3. Restart jellyfin